ElsaB/impact-annotator/README.md

 - **results**

-folder where we summarize the main results in a mardown.
+folder where we summarize the main results in a mardown (notebook.md).

 the markdown should have entries in the form YYMMDD that can point to other markdowns from the analysis part.